uberVelocity/rust-reference/README.md

-# Rust book - Chapter reference and deployment of content
+# 7878 book - Chapter reference and deployment of content
 ![](ref.png)

+A collection of Rust projects detailing each Rust concept presented in the book ['The Rust Programming Language'](https://doc.rust-lang.org/book/title-page.html).
+The repository is a work in progress, as I am currently learning this wonder of a language myself.
 ## Chapters:
 - [X] - Introduction
 - [X] - [Chapter 1](https://doc.rust-lang.org/book/ch01-00-getting-started.html)